prabinp242/Netflix-Tableau-Project/README.md

 - Drama, Comedy, and Documentary are the most common genres
 - TV Shows have grown faster than Movies in recent years

-### How to Use

-1. Open the Tableau file: `Reinforcement - Netflix.twb`
-2. When prompted, load the data source `Netflix Dataset.csv`
-3. Explore the dashboard using filters and visuals

 ### Dashboard Preview
 <a href="https://github.com/prabinp242/Netflix-Tableau-Project/blob/main/Netflix%20Dashboard.jpg"> Final Dashboard<a/>

 ### Conclusion

 This project demonstrates how **Tableau** can transform raw data into interactive visual stories.